-The Branch manages both the District’s Chesapeake Bay and Nonpoint Source Management implementation grants from the U.S. Environmental Protection Agency.
+The Branch manages both the District’s Chesapeake Bay and Nonpoint Source Management implementation grants from the EPA.

 The primary functions of the Branch are:

 This program encourages pollution prevention by carrying out effective information and education activities and increasing stakeholder awareness and involvement in the clean-up efforts in the Anacostia River, Chesapeake Bay, and other neighborhood watersheds.
-Some ongoing education and outreach efforts that Branch oversees include:
+Some ongoing education and outreach efforts include:

 - Administering the RiverSmart Schools program

 - Funding school field trips and Meaningful Watershed Education Experiences

 - Providing teacher training and Environmental Education Resources

 This program works to protect and restore river, stream and wetland habitats in the District and the Chesapeake Bay so as to increase a watershed’s ecological diversity and protect the health, welfare, and safety of its inhabitants.
 Read More>>

 Innovative Stormwater Management Program